pangling4/ME405_Lab4/src/readme.md

 This will be compared to the experimental result in the following section.

-## Time Constant Experimental Result
+### Time Constant Experimental Result
 The following figure shows our plot of the step response with lines showing the final value, value at 1 time constant, and the value of the time constant.
-As shown on the plot, the we found the experimental time constant to be 0.371 s.
-This is a 12% difference from the theoretical value, which is well within the expected range considering the loose tolerances on electrical components.
+As shown on the plot, we found the value of the experimental time constant to be 0.367 s.
+This is an 11% difference from the theoretical value, which is well within the expected range considering the loose tolerances on electrical components.

 ![RC Circuit Step Response!](rc_step.png)